son1122/Customer-P4/README.md

 What would you do differently?

-    1.Add more customization to UI/UX
+    1. Add more customization to UI/UX
+    2. Add more Detail

 What are you most proud of?